 FINDINGS & DISCUSSION

 Pay Later is an Indonesian TV series produced by Scovi Series.
 The series is adapted from Pay Sooner or Later by Adrindia Ryandisza.
-Apart from providing entertainment, the Pay Later series teaches viewers about finance in an interesting way.
-This is because it addresses the issue of online loans as well as the pay-later payment system that people commonly use.
-The story revolves around a female influencer named Tika Lavenia Putri, played by Amanda Manopo, who is in debt to the tune of thirty million rupiah due to her unhealthy habit of always shopping with Pay Later.
+Apart from providing entertainment, the Pay Later series teaches viewers about finance interesting way.
+This is because it addresses the issue of online loans well as the pay-later payment system that people commonly use.
+The story a female influencer named Tika Lavenia Putri, played revolves around Amanda Manopo, who is in debt to the tune of thirty million rupiah due to her unhealthy habit of always shopping with Pay Later.
 Throughout the episode, the series shows the subject-object position that illustrates women as objects of consumerism where looking beautiful with beautiful goods is a requirement for women to look more attractive.
 In the PayLater series, the figure of Tika is portrayed as a Gen Z woman full of self-confidence due to social judgment.
 Tika is often influenced by the lifestyles of influencers and her closest friends, which fosters impulsive buying behavior that eventually leaves her in debt of up to thirty million rupiahs.

+Tika's Introduction Scene (Episode 1, 00:23 - 01:37) Table 1.
+Breakdown of Tika's Introduction Scene

+Timestamp Scene Descriptions

+00.23 - 00.27 3 - 00.27 This scene tells the story of Tika,

+who is doing live streaming to

+introduce a place to shop for

+0 clothes that are suitable for wear

+in the office.